Following are links to discussions of various electrical accessories -

 Look at the fuses well.
 If they're starting to get thin in the middle, it might be time to replace them all.
 The type in VW's have a tendency to first change shape with age and use, then break with vibration.
 Always carry extra fuses; the glove compartment is a handy place for them.
 White fuses are 8 amp, red ones are 16 amp.
 The fuse box is under the dash in all models and usually has a plastic snap-on cover or a Bakelite cover that screws on.

 The headlights are adjustable.
 You can adjust them yourself by shining them on the wall of a building.
 Draw some lines on the wall for level and straight.
 The low beams should be under level and about 6" from straight ahead.
-The high beams should center on the level line (height of lights from ground) and be just to the right of center (straight ahead).
+The high beams should center on the level line (height of lights from ground) and be just to the right of center (straight ahead) (Rob's comment: On RHD cars, the headlights should of course point a little to the left).
 You should adjust them every time you put in a new headlight unit.
 Remember to put air in your tires before you adjust the lights.
 You can do all the work on the lights with a medium screwdriver, a phillips screwdriver, and the Scout knife.
 Check your Owner's Manual for location of the adjusting screws.

 The interior lights seldom need anything more than a new bulb.
 You can check whether or not you have juice with your timing light.